Guide

 Clamping Force and Build Quality

-The 800 lbs clamping force hits the sweet spot for light-duty work.
+The clamping force hits the sweet spot for light-duty work.
 That’s enough to secure glue-ups, hold parts for drilling, or clamp jigs without crushing softwood or marring finished surfaces.
-Compare that to budget C-clamps that max out around 600 lbs — you get 33% more holding power without jumping to heavy-duty pricing.
+Compare that to budget C-clamps that trade away holding power — you get more muscle without jumping to heavy-duty pricing.

 Ductile iron construction beats the brittle gray iron found in cheaper clamps.
 Drop a ductile iron clamp, it survives.
 Drop gray iron, it shatters.
 The difference matters when tools bounce around in the truck or fall off the bench.